We recognise partnerships and collaborations are an integral facet of our development and a major strength of the school.

 Our research and knowledge translation—with the aim of improving the health and wellbeing of the population—depends on interdisciplinary collaborations and partnerships that connect social sciences, medical humanities with epidemiology, biostatistics and biomedical sciences.

 The result of these collaborations is a broad focus on population health from a diverse range of areas: clinical medicine & molecular biology, mental health, women's health, health policy, programs & economics, Indigenous health & health care services, as well as traditional public health areas of communicable & non-communicable diseases.

 Centres for Research Excellence

-National Health and Medical Research Council (NHMRC) provides support for teams of researchers and partners to persue collaborative research and develop critical capacity in clinical, population health and health services research via prestigeous Centres for Research Excellence (CRE).
-We are fortunate to host four CREs.
+The National Health and Medical Research Council (NHMRC) provides support for teams of researchers and partners to pursue collaborative research and develop critical capacity in clinical, population health, and health services research via prestigeous Centres for Research Excellence (CRE).
+The Melbourne School of Population and Global Health is fortunate enough to host four CREs in our School.